apache/reef/website/src/site/markdown/tang.md

 Therefore, along with `forkInjector()` and `bindVolatile()`, this allows Tang to inject arbitrary graphs of objects.
 This pattern avoids non-final fields (once set, all fields of all objects are constant), and it also avoids boiler plate error handling code that checks to see if `B`'s instance of `A` has been set.

-When `get()` is called after the application-level call to `getInstance()` returns, it is guranteed to return a non-null reference to an injected instance of the object.
+When `get()` is called after the application-level call to `getInstance()` returns, it is guaranteed to return a non-null reference to an injected instance of the object.
 However, if `get()` is called _before_ the constructor it was passed to returns, then it is guaranteed to throw an exception.
 In between these two points in time, `get()`'s behavior is undefined, but, for the sake of race-detection and forward compatibility it makes a best-effort attempt to throw an exception.

 Following Tang's singleton semantics, the instance returned by `get()` will be the same instance the injector would pass into other constructors or return from `getInstance()`.